Quol04/Applications-dev/README.md

 ## Project Notes

-- This project is *for educational purposes only*.
+- This repository is *for educational purposes only*.
 - All external assets, such as images or design inspirations, are used purely to enhance the visual quality of the site and are *not owned by me*.
-- The current structure consists of two main folders.
+- The current structure consists of three main folders.
 More may be added as development progresses.

 ---